jarethholt/teospy/docs/index.rst

 be found at `https://github.com/TEOS-10 <https://github.com/TEOS-10>`_.
 The
 library provides thermodynamic functions of mixtures of dry air, water vapour, liquid water, ice, and sea salt.
-Examples uses include calculating the density of air from its temperature and pressure, or the vapour pressure of water above seawater from its temperature, pressure, and salinity.
+Examples uses include calculating the density of air from its temperature and pressure, or the vapour pressure above seawater with a given salinity, temperature, and pressure.

 The purpose of this pure-Python implementation is to open up the library to interactive calculations and scripting without needing to compile other